franciscovillaescusa/CAMELS/docs/source/snapshots.rst

 ..
 Note::

-   The value of the cosmological, astrophysical, and initial random seed for the IllustrisTNG and SIMBA suites can be obtained in :ref:`IllustrisTNG_params` and in :ref:`SIMBA_params`, respectively.
+   The value of the cosmological, astrophysical, and initial random seed for the IllustrisTNG and SIMBA suites can be obtained in :ref:`params`, respectively.
 Those files also hold for the N-body simulations; each N-body simulation has the same value of the cosmological parameters and initial random seed as their hydrodynamic counterpart.

 Suite folder
 ~~~~~~~~~~~~